-Let’s delve deeper into all of these factors a bit deeper and see how the costs change.
+Let’s delve into all of these factors a bit deeper and see how the costs change.

 DUI attorneys in California almost exclusively work on a flat fee pricing model.
 This means that the cost of the case is included for a specific price rather than hourly pricing.